Research Grants for Doctoral Candidates, Young Academics and Scientists

 German language skills are generally required, although the required level also depends on the applicant's project and topic, as well as on the available opportunities for learning German in the applicant's home country.
 In the natural sciences and in engineering disciplines, in particular, and when English is spoken at the host institute, proof of good English language skills may also be accepted (resp. being Australian from childhood on).
 The DAAD decides on a case-by-case basis whether the applicant can attend a German language course before beginning the research grant (free of charge for the award holder).
 This option is only available for research grants lasting more than six months.

-At the time of application, no more than three years should have passed since starting the doctoral process; for postdocs, no more than two years should have passed since gaining their doctorate.
+At the time of application, no more than three years may have passed since starting the doctoral process; for postdocs, no more than two years may have passed since gaining their doctorate.

-For postdocs who are applying for a short stay (up to six months), no more than four years should have passed since gaining their doctorate.
+For postdocs who are applying for a short stay (up to six months), no more than four years may have passed since gaining their doctorate.